Trump, in Pennsylvania, urges support for GOP House candidate; he also takes swipe at NBC's Chuck Todd

 "Fake as hell CNN.
 The worst.
 So fake."

-Trump was speaking at a campaign rally in Moon Township, Pennsylvania in a show of support for Saccone, who is facing a tough special congressional election outside of Pittsburgh.
+Trump was speaking at a campaign rally in Moon Township, Pa., in a show of support for Saccone, who is facing a tough special congressional election outside of Pittsburgh.

 In lengthy remarks at the evening rally, Trump told Pennsylvania voters that his new tariffs were saving the steel industry and urged them to send a Republican to the House so he can keep delivering those kinds of results.